Micah is a financial analyst by day who does more fun things by night. He loves to travel, play games, and watch movies.

 Money magazine is full of professional advice, usually from around the country, that I find very useful and relevant.
 Instead of stories that distance themselves from their readers, the writers at Money write to involve the reader, and many of the magazine's articles include reader questions and comments.
 The magazine is always of superb quality, and Money does a very good job of making mundane information (e.g. interest rates) entertaining.
 I would highly recommend this magazine to anyone interested in personal finance, financial planning, or investing.

 Bloomberg's BusinessWeek is my latest subscription, and most undoubtedly my favorite.
 If I could only choose one magazine to remain subscribed too, BusinessWeek would take my vote.
 The publication is more like a weekly newspaper than a magazine, but it still arrives in magazine format, so for all practical purposes I am considering it a magazine.

 Like a newspaper, BusinessWeek includes all the latest news, with well researched facts and information, laid out in a format that is easy to follow.
-The magazine starts with the latest headlines in short, mostly half-page articles, that are sorted by the following categories: Global Economics, Companies & Industries, Politics & Policy, Technology, and Markets & Finance.
+The magazine begins with the latest headlines in short, mostly half-page articles, that are sorted by the following categories: Global Economics, Companies & Industries, Politics & Policy, Technology, and Markets & Finance.
 After the headlines, BusinessWeek reports several, very high quality cover stories that quickly bring you up-to-date, even if you've never heard of the material.
 As an added bonus, the pages are always filled with beautiful images and graphs that enhance the journalism, which creates a very pleasant read.
 To my amazement, every time I read an issue of BusinessWeek, I always walk away feeling so much smarter.

 Our final magazine up for review is published by our good friends across the pond.
 The Economist is a British magazine through and through and as such provides helpful insight into how outsiders view American ideologies.
 Published weekly, the magazine succeeds very well at covering the most current of topics and usually focuses on politics and economics.